Increased Annual Report Disclosures for UK Incorporated AIM listed companies

 Failure to comply with the requirements of the Companies Act in relation to the content of the Strategic Report can ultimately (where there was knowledge, recklessness or failure to take reasonable steps to secure compliance or prevent approval of the Strategic Report) result in directors being convicted of an offence and the imposition of a fine.
 Failure to comply with the website disclosure requirement is an offence by every officer of the Company in default and conviction can result in a £1,000 fine against the relevant individual.

-We recommend that Boards of affected companies start preparing for this new disclosure requirement now and consider documenting the consideration of specific s172 Factors that are relevant to their key decisions.
+We recommend that Boards of all AIM companies start preparing for this new disclosure requirement now and consider documenting the consideration of specific s172 factors that are relevant to their key decisions.
 S172 Factors will be considered routinely by most businesses and directors as a matter of good practice and common sense, but the new reporting requirement means that these thought processes will now need to be condensed to prose and communicated to shareholders in the Strategic Report.
 Boards who are unable to demonstrate appropriate thought processes and consideration of the wider consequences of their decisions may find themselves perceived negatively by stakeholders and potential investors.

 Should you require assistance getting to grips with this new disclosure requirement, please contact us at firstname.lastname@example.org, email@example.com or firstname.lastname@example.org.